Use these cold weather camping tips to help you stay nice and toasty on your next winter camping trip!

 It’s important to pack down or clear some snow first.
-Not only will this make the tent floor more comfortable, but you can create a snow bank to cut out some of the wind, too.
+Not only will this make the tent floor more comfortable, but you can create a snowbank to cut out some of the wind, too.

-Set up the perfect outdoor kitchen/dining area.
+Set up the perfect outdoor kitchen/dining area!
 Dig trenches to create a rectangle in the middle, and create “seats” on either side.
 Pitch a tent over the top, and you’ve got the perfect place to have meals.

 Choose a tent that’s appropriate for the weather conditions.
 If you know you’re expecting a lot of snow, for example, choose a tent with steep walls that will prevent snow accumulation on the roof and at the tent door.

 Dig a pit in front of your tent so you can sit down and take your snow-covered shoes off before entering.
 That helps keep cold, wet snow out of your tent so you can stay warmer!

 Place it between your feet in your sleeping bag to keep you warm all night long.
 You should wrap the bottle in a thin blanket if you don’t wear socks when you sleep, though.

 If it’s freezing out, put them in your sleeping bag with you at night.
 It goes without saying, of course, that you should bring along a couple of extra pairs to slip into while your others dry.

 Knowing how to make your own portable camp stove from soda cans will certainly come in handy.
 It never hurts to have a backup in case one stove fails.

-Bring along a few of them so the other happy campers can help.
+Bring along a few of them so the other happy campers can help!

 You just can’t camp in the winter without a few tarps.
 Use them to sit on snow, add extra shelter, extend your shelter and so much more.

 Be prepared for any weather.
 You may have snow one day and mild weather a few days later.
-Dress in layers so you can adjust as needed.
+Dress in layers so you can adjust as needed!